 In addition, you are proactively notified by email about certain types of errors, such as slow page load times, by the Smart Detection tool.
 You don’t need to do any configuration on this tool.
-For more information, see Smart Detection - Performance Anomalies and Smart Detection - Performance Anomalies.
+For more information, see Smart Detection - Performance Anomalies.

 Learn more about

 - Azure Monitor in a video from Ignite 2016